the-turing-way/the-turing-way/book/website/communication/artists.md

 (cm-artists-why)=
 ## Why collaborate with artists?
 People receive messages through five senses: touch, taste, smell, vision and hearing.
-Just as people are different, so are the ways they understand messages differ.
+Just as people are different, so the ways they understand messages differ.
 Artists use a variety of different communication media to creatively communicate messages to different groups through different senses.
 Some use paintings, photographs, graphics.
 Others focus on music, sounds, theatre and performance in general.